-Surrounded by greenery and a range of active volcanoes, Bandung, the third largest city of Indonesia is a visitors delight.
+Surrounded by greenery and a range of active volcanoes, Bandung, the third-largest city in Indonesia is a visitor’s delight.
 Known as the ‘Paris of west Java’ the city lies in a basin of tea plantations, known to have been started by the Dutch.
-From immersing in hot springs, hotels like Sensa Hotel Bandung, trying local food at a floating market or walking down active volcanic craters, visitors come from all over to visit Bandung.
+From immersing in hot springs, hotels like Sensa Hotel Bandung, trying the local food at a floating market, or walking down active volcanic craters, visitors come from all over to visit Bandung.
+Here you have some of the best things to do in Bandung.

 The exquisite atmosphere, combined with gorgeous views of the city nestled between three mountains enhances the artistic and cultural heritage of the city.
 Perched at an elevation of around 770 meters, Bandung is known as much for its tropical cool weather as for the fashion outlets clustered around the Dago district.